circles-learning-labs/ecto_adapters_dynamodb/README.md

 **:cached_tables** :: [string], *default:* `[]`

-A list of table names for tables assigned for caching of the first page of results up to **:scan_limit**.
-(TODO: recursive full caching yet to be implemented).
+A list of table names for tables assigned for caching of the first page of results (without setting DynamoDB's **limit** parameter in the scan request).

 **:insert_nil_fields** :: boolean, *default:* `true`